BRueckert/CanvasSBG/README.md

 	The user knows the account ID # for their institutional account.
 This may have to be obtained from the site admin.
 	The program looks for a config file within the same directory.
 There is functionality included to generate one.
-	The program also looks for the messagetemplate.txt file in the same directory when generating student messages.
+	The program also looks for the messagetemplate.txt file in the same directory when generating student messages. baseURL is your institutional canvas URL --> https://YOUR_DOMAIN.instructure.com apiURL is --> https://YOUR_DOMAIN.instructure.com/api/v1/ --> These are used in a variety of calls to the Canvas API

 The GUI is built on TKinter, which I am learning for the first time.
 I am very interested in collaborating with someone who knows Tkinter well to make it nice and pretty (a Tkinterer?)